kenballus/cs50-sp-public/assignments/07_emulator/assignment.md

 geometry: margin=1in
 ---

-# Assignment 7: CHIP-8 Umulator, Due Tuesday, June 10
+# Assignment 7: CHIP-8 Emulator, Due Tuesday, June 10

 In this assignment, you are tasked with implementing an emulator for the CHIP-8, a fantasy video game console.